Installation Methods for Maximum Safety

 Lay your fairy light string on the frame backing to visualize the pattern.
 Common approaches:

-Perimeter weaving: Weave the wire around the frame edges, creating approximately
+Perimeter weaving: Weave the wire around the frame edges, creating approximately even distribution of light points across the perimeter.

-Spiral pattern: Start in a corner and spiral inward, creating concentric patterns of
+Spiral pattern: Start in a corner and spiral inward, creating concentric patterns of lights.

-Random natural distribution: Loosely position lights across the backing for an
+Random natural distribution: Loosely position lights across the backing for an organic, random twinkling effect.

 For an 8x8 inch shadow box, a 6-7 foot fairy light string (20-30 LEDs) provides good illumination.